Writing queries

 Walk the graph

-Find all destination airports from JFK
+Find all destination airports from SEA

-Find all airports that can reach JFK
+Find all airports that can reach SEA

 Using sub-queries

-var results = await g
+var withinOneOrTwoFlights = await _g

 .V<Airport>()